PingAuthorize

 --outputPath

 Specifies the path (and optionally, the name) for the support data archive file.
 If the path specifies a filename, the archive is written to that file.
-If the path specifies a directory, the file is written into that directory with a server-generated name.
+If the path specifies a directory, the file is written to that directory with a server-generated name.

 --useRemoteServer